-The PPP Loan, which is in the form of a PPP promissory note and agreement, dated May 3, 2020 (the "Note Agreement"), matures on May 3, 2022 and bears interest at a rate of 1.00% per annum, payable monthly commencing on November 1, 2020.
+The PPP Loan, which is in the form of a PPP promissory note and agreement, dated May 3, 2020 (the "Note Agreement"), matures on May 3, 2022 and bears interest at a rate of 1.00% per annum.
+Such loan was originally payable monthly commencing on November 1, 2020, however pursuant to a change in guidance by the U.S. Small Business Administration, the initial payment date of the PPP Note Agreement was deferred from November 1, 2020 to August 18, 2021.
 The PPP Loan may be prepaid by us at any time prior to maturity with no prepayment penalties.
 We intend to use the PPP Loan amount for payroll costs, costs used to continue group health care benefits, rent, and utilities.
 Under the terms of the Note Agreement, certain amounts of the PPP Loan may be forgiven if they are used for qualifying expenses, as described in the Note Agreement.